sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

   specified positive integer, using the *Low-Index Subgroups* algorithm.

-* Algorithms for computing presentations of a subgroup of finite index in a group defined by finite presentation.
+* Algorithms for computing presentations of a subgroup of finite index in a self defined by finite presentation.

 For a description of fundamental algorithms of finitely presented groups we often make use of *Handbook of Computational Group Theory*.